(If this dashboard doesn't display correctly for you, please click here.)

 • Encourage an environment of fairness, open communications and flexibility to help ensure the well-being of the entire ONU community.

-As a reminder, all persons on campus are expected to comply with certain standards, as outlined in Olivet - Tiger Pause.
+As a reminder, all persons on campus are expected to comply with certain standards, based on current CDC and local health department guidelines.

-As a reminder, the University will not communicate broadly about individual positive cases, consistent with the Family Educational Rights and Privacy Act, as well as other privacy considerations.
-Individuals who meet the CDC definition of a close contact of a person who tests positive for COVID-19 or has other potential exposure risk will be notified through the University’s contact tracing procedures.
+As a reminder, the University does not communicate broadly about individual positive cases, consistent with the Family Educational Rights and Privacy Act, as well as other privacy considerations.
+Individuals who meet the CDC definition of a close contact of a person who tests positive for COVID-19 or has other potential exposure risk will be notified through the local health department's contact tracing procedures.
 The University will determine the release of non-identifying communications about positive results based on approved guidelines.

 Health and Wellness